bbmokhtari/django-translations/docs/guide/context.rst

        print('Translations updated!')

-.. testoutput:: guide_update
+.. testoutput:: Context.update.2

    Translations updated!

 To update the translations of a list of instances and some relations of it:

-.. testcode:: guide_update
+.. testcode:: Context.update.3

    from translations.context import Context from sample.models import Continent